STEM refers to the group of academic disciplines including Science, Technology, Engineering and Mathematics. Examples of STEM are:

 - Aysen Tunca Memorial Scholarship: This is a merit-based scholarship for female undergraduate students seeking STEM field majors.
 The amount is $2,000.

-- Center for Women in Technology: There are various scholarships offered by major for women in STEM.
+- Center for Women in Technology: There are various scholarships offered based on specific college majors.
 Amounts and qualifications vary.

 - Girl Scouts of the USA: This organization offers a variety of scholarships in a variety of states.
 Amounts and qualifications vary.